VladimirKalachikhin/inetAIS/README.md

 `./start -d`
 for daemonise.

 Configure your device/software to receive NMEA 0183 from host (may be localhost?) and port (3800 by default) as you set in *params.php*.
+No need for special configuration to receive data in the [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY).

 ## Support
 [Forum](https://github.com/VladimirKalachikhin/Galadriel-map/discussions)